This post may contain affiliate links for your convenience. As an Amazon Associate, A Personal Organizer, LLC earns from qualifying purchases.

 - Internet

-- Software – purchase, and upgrades.
+- Software – purchases and upgrades.

 - Marketing